-Ernst & Young 121 Marcus Clarke Street Canberra ACT 2600 Australia GPO Box 281 Canberra ACT 2601 Tel: +61 2 6267 3888 Fax: +61 2 6246 1500 ey.com/au
+Ernst & Young 121 Marcus Clarke Street Canberra ACT 2600 Australia GPO Box 281 Canberra ACT 2601 Tel: +61 2 6267 3888 ey.com/au

-Auditor's Independence Declaration to the Directors of CARE Australia
+Auditor's independence declaration to the directors of CARE Australia

-In relation to our audit of the financial report of CARE Australia for the financial year ended 30 June 2023, and in accordance with the requirements of Subdivision 60-C of the Australian Charities and Not-for profits Commission Act 2012, to the best of my knowledge and belief, there have been:
+In relation to our audit of the financial report of CARE Australia for the financial year ended 30 June 2024, and in accordance with the requirements of Subdivision 60-C of the Australian Charities and Not-for-profits Commission Act 2012, to the best of my knowledge and belief, there have been:

-- a.
-No contraventions of the auditor independence requirements of any applicable code of professional conduct; and - b.
+- No contraventions of the auditor independence requirements of any applicable code of professional conduct; and - b.
 No non-audit services provided that contravene any applicable code of professional conduct.